CentreForDigitalHumanities/Basics-of-Statistics/instructions20211007.md

 Dear participants,

 Thanks for participating in the tutorial on Basics of Statistics.
-Below we provide some additional information about the location, about COVID measures, about software that you need to install, and reading materials.
+Below we provide some additional information about the location, about COVID measures, about software that you need to install, reading materials, and more.

 ## Location